spacetelescope/stpsf/docs/jwst.rst

 The following describes specific details for the various JWST instrument classes.
 See also :ref:`the references page <references>` for information on data sources.

-One general note is that the ``webbpsf`` class interfaces do not attempt to exactly model the implementation details of all instrument mechanisms, particularly for NIRCam and NIRISS that each have multiple wheels.
+One general note is that the ``stpsf`` class interfaces do not attempt to exactly model the implementation details of all instrument mechanisms, particularly for NIRCam and NIRISS that each have multiple wheels.
 The ``filter`` attribute of a given class is used to select any and all filters,